ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Create a decentralized exchange for Ethereum ERC20 tokens
 This project is still in a very early phase, but may inspire some of you: https://github.com/5daytech/udex-app-android

+#### A platform for exchanging notes, courses and more for education.
+RocketShoes.io is an education platform where students produce and tag learning materials, assignments, notes, and digital assets.
+These are stored on IPFS, and the blockchain ensure the timestamping, proof of ownership and incentivisation layer.

+#### Distribute IoT data
+The Tangle (the distributed ledger of the IOTA network) support hosting IoT data on IPFS, again for better availability, deduplication, etc. You can find out more here: https://github.com/iotaledger/poc-ipfs

+#### Query the DWeb accross blockchains
+TheGraph.com want to enable users to look for information on any blockchain or distributed service thanks to their query language GraphQL and the indexations of the chains thanks to IPFS.

+#### Proof of ownership
+With IPFS, and a blockchain, you can prove ownership of a file at a certain time without disclosing it.
+See here an example of implementation: https://github.com/mustafarefaey/PrivateStamp